 Each month Thomson Snell & Passmore will be answering frequently asked questions from across the practice.
-Taking the lead this month, is Susanna Gilmartin a partner from our Employment team who has answered two common issues facing both businesses and individuals.
+Taking the lead this month our Employment team who have answered two common issues facing both businesses and individuals.

 If you have a legal question you would like featured in this monthly Q&A please submit it to email@example.com.